Perfection is mandatory

 See the MVHR install process

-See the Passivhaus good practice guide for MVHR
+See the Passivhaus MVHR good practice guide

 Tell us about your project

 Approved Document F ventilation rates are based on the physical size of the building, whereas Passivhaus rates are based on occupancy.
 You have to comply with both, so if you’re creating a large Passivhaus with low occupancy there’s a risk of over-ventilation.
+Take care

 Eliot Warrington